Wired behavior of File.expand_path() on Windows

 ruby 2.2.2p95 (2015-04-13 revision 50295) [x64-mingw32]

-Updated by graywolf (Gray Wolf) almost 2 years ago
+Updated by graywolf (Gray Wolf) about 2 years ago

 If the behaviour is adjusted to reflect the filesystem, it would be nice to do the same for